2013 UPDATE – 12 MONTHS OF LIBERATION FOR THOUSANDS OF MALE CALVES

 Little girl calves are often raised for the same fate as their mothers – dairy cows.
 But little boy calves, who cannot produce milk and are thus not needed in the dairy industry, are treated all the more cruelly.
 Often abandoned and left to fend for themselves on the streets, sold to illegal slaughterhouses for beef and India’s booming leather industry (India is one of the world’s leading leather exporters), or given as “live offering” to temples such as Simhachalam.

 The temple goshala is unimaginable in its horrific conditions.
-Up to700 calves - many injured, diseased, and handicapped - are boxed into less than half an acre of land, competing for a limited hay and dirty water.
-Stress and competition for food regularly leads to stampedes, on May 9th one stamped alone killed 8 calves.
+Up to 700 calves – many injured, diseased, and handicapped – are boxed into less than half an acre of land, competing for limited hay and dirty water.
+Stress and competition for food regularly lead to stampedes, on May 9th one stamped alone killed 8 calves.